Team-4D/SetapWeek4/Scenario4DUserStories.md

 ## Q: What makes your current method of access of news or information convenient for you

-A: I see it on socia media and it is saved in my history so my browser recommends it to me
+A: I see it on social media and it is saved in my history so my browser recommends it to me

+## Q: Would you be interested in gettng news via audio

+A: Yeah that sounds like it would save me time!